Boutros el-Khoury

 Sheikh Boutros el-Khoury (بطرس الخوري, 1907 – 18 November 1984) was a Lebanese businessman, banker and industrialist.
-A successful self-made man, Khoury managed to build a large commercial and industrial empire, and was one of Lebanon's most well-established businessmen from the 1950s to the 1970s.
+Khoury managed to build a large commercial and industrial empire, and was one of Lebanon's most well-established businessmen from the 1950s to the 1970s.
 Khoury was an important figure of the Lebanese ruling elite in the second half of the 20th century.
 He played a decisive role in the development of economic legislation, and used his expertise in the resolution of several major national crises.

 Biography

 Early life

 Boutros el-Khoury as a child, with his mother.

 Boutros el-Khoury with his spouse and children.

 Khoury was born in 1907 in the village of Karm Sadde, in the Zghorta District (North Lebanon), the son of Salim and Myriam el-Khoury.
 His family hailed from the Lebanese diaspora in the French colonies of West Africa, with some members, including his father, residing in Senegal.
 Khoury lost his parents at an early age: his father died abroad on the day he was born, while his mother died when he was three years old.
 Khoury was subsequently raised first by his grandparents and then by his paternal aunt, Sayde Khoury, while his father's uncle, Abbas Abboud, who resided in Senegal, supported him financially.
 It was Abboud who initiated Khoury to the world of business and commerce early on in his life.